-What we do:
+What we do

 - We strengthen transport systems and this can provide access to appropriate forms of transport.

-Our work includes the use of Emergency Transport Schemes to transport pregnant mothers with complications.
+Our work includes the use of Emergency Transport Schemes to transport children with severe malaria and pregnant mothers with complications.
 We also help community health workers reach the families who need them.

 - Since our Emergency Transport Scheme in Nigeria began in July 2013, more than 16,500 pregnant women in labour and maternal emergencies have been transported to a health facility, almost always at no cost to the mother.
 741 drivers have been trained in how to correctly lift and transport pregnant women to the health facilities in Nigeria.
-The service offered by the drivers is free of charge, with 96 per cent of ETS drivers – taxi drivers by trade – not asking for payment at the end of the journey.
+The service offered by the drivers is free of charge, with 96 percent of ETS drivers – taxi drivers by trade – not asking for payment at the end of the journey.